The annealed spectral sample of Voronoi percolation: The annealed spectal sample of Voronoi percolation

 \begin{thm} There exists $C<+\infty$ such that, if $R \in [1,+\infty[$ and $r \in [1,R]$, then

 \end{thm} In Subsection~\ref{ss.excep}, we explain how to deduce Theorem~\ref{t.main_frozen} from Theorem~\ref{t.Spec_sample_f_R}.

 The following result shows a \textbf{clustering effect} for the annealed spectral sample.
-In this theorem, we estimate the probability that a small spectral mass is far from the origin (see Subsection 2.5 of \cite{GV} for a discussion about the analogous result in Bernoulli percolation).
+In this theorem, we estimate the probability that a small spectral mass is far from the origin (see Subsection 2.5 of \cite{GV} for a discussion about the analogous result in Bernoulli percolation). \begin{thm} There exists $\varepsilon_0>0$ and $C<+\infty$ such that, for every $1 \leq r \leq r_0 \leq R/2<+\infty$,